 Your customer is the most important piece of the conversion puzzle.
-Customer journey mapping allows you to put yourself in your customer’s shoes and visualize how they get to know your product as they pass down from one phase of their journey to the next.
+Customer journey mapping allows you to put yourself in your customer’s shoes.
+This lets you visualize how they get to know your product.
+As they pass down from one phase of their journey to the next.

-When you create meaningful experiences for your customers with the help of content and relevant post-click landing pages they are delighted and are motivated to move on to the next stage, and the loop keeps on going.
+When you create meaningful experiences for your customers with the help of content and relevant landing pages.
+They are delighted and are motivated to move on to the next stage, and the loop keeps on going.

 post-click landing pages are used to create meaningful experiences at every stage of the conversion journey.
 If you’re looking to build beautiful post-click landing pages faster, sign up for an Instapage Enterprise demo today.